liatrio/devops-bootcamp/docs/4/build-tools_maven-plugins.md

 ?> Use the set up from the previous section to do this section.

- 1. Download the latest version of spring-petclinic from your Nexus repository.
+ 1. Download the latest version of spring-petclinic from your Artifactory repository.
  2. Open up the WAR file.
  3. Find the joda-time hibernate library inside the WAR file.
  4. What version are you getting?
 Check with your lead to ensure this is the correct version.